glimberger/sf-gulpfile/README.md

 It means to combine the utility of Assetic and the power of scss processor.

 A  pre-configured `gulpfile.js` is provided (this is mandatory for Gulp), along with the package definitions for NPM.
-Also a template `config.json` is provided, that contains all asset and pattern declarations.
+Also a template `config.json`, containing all asset and pattern declarations, is provided.

-The AsseticBundle needs to be installed in your project :
+The AsseticBundle should be installed in your project :

 [Install Assetic](http://symfony.com/doc/current/cookbook/assetic/asset_management.html#installing-and-enabling-assetic)